 All applications are reviewed by faculty members on the school’s PhD Committee.
 Some of the things they look for are as follows:

-- Demonstrated academic achievement commensurate with the demands of doctoral study
+- Demonstrated academic achievement commensurate with the demands of doctoral study (undergraduate upper division GPA’s below a 3.0 will not be considered).

-- An understanding of and commitment to the importance of research within the context of the profession and an ability to define one’s own research interests
+- An understanding of and commitment to the importance of research within the context of the profession and an ability to define one’s own research interests.

-- Academic preparation in complementary knowledge areas
+- Academic preparation in complementary knowledge areas.

-- Career goals that may be enhanced by doctoral education and the specific objectives of our program
+- Career goals that may be enhanced by doctoral education and the specific objectives of our program.

 - Recommendations by references